PAINT THAT DOESN’T PEEL!: My Experiences With Allback Linseed Oil Paint

 As you’d expect, the linseed oil paint proved very pleasant to use on one level.
 There’s no solvents and this stuff doesn’t even make your hands sticky.
 This said, nothing is perfect in the flawed world we live in, and I wouldn’t want you going away with unrealistic expectations.

-First of all, the product is very expensive.
-One quart can costs about $50, making it practical only for small, fiddly jobs rather than big expansive ones.
+First of all, the product is expensive.
+One quart can costs about $50 when I bought it, making it practical only for small, fiddly jobs rather than big expansive ones.
 Another issue is availability.
 You won’t find linseed oil paint in any home improvement stores.
 I went with the Canadian branch of Solvent Free Paint (866.516.7787).
 This website is the one to check out for technical details.

 Was my gamble worth it?
-So far so good, but check back with me in 50 years.
+Yes, after 16 years of exposure, the surfaces I painted in 2008 still look good.
+Check back with me again in 34 years.
 In the mean time, does anyone want to buy an unopened gallon of brown, exterior conventional paint that probably won’t work as well as the label says it will?

 9 Shares